kenorb/katacoda-scenarios/corda-ansible-install/step8.md

 1. Make sure a keystore password in `corda_password_keystore` variable is correct.
 2. You can use `keytool` to open `network-root-truststore.jks` independently, e.g. `keytool -list -keystore /opt/corda/certificates/network-root-truststore.jks`{{execute}}
-3. Make sure to remove other key store files, before registering the node again.
+3. Make sure to remove other key store files from Corda's `certificates/`{{copy}} folder, before registering the node again.

 ### Register With The Identity Manager (Ansible)